clownba0t/rails_dynamic_errors/README.md

 ## TO DO
 * Testing to ensure 500 errors don't blow up the application
 * Prevent insertion of middleware if it's already inserted?
 Or perhaps shift it to the bottom instead?
+* I18n support (especially for error names and messages)